kellylougheed/java-pset5/README.md

 * As the user presses the color buttons, the program should track whether the user pressed the buttons in the same order as the original text.
 * When the color buttons have been pressed four times, the program should report whether the user got the pattern correct or not.
 (You can even keep score!)
 * Repeat!

+## Problem 5-3: Maps [Optional Challenge]

+Make an app of your choice that uses the maps feature!

+Check out the [Android Maps Tutorial](https://docs.google.com/document/d/10wnWFiyd6N2kykkw0Ow2qK5cn80GdcOlxIhlcvponTc/) to familiarize yourself with how maps work.